 - Through our legal work and projects such as U R Boss we give children a voice and work to improve the treatment and conditions for children in custody.

 - We publish a range of reports on children in the penal system.
-These can be purchased online and some are available to download for free.

 - Find out basic facts and figures about children in the penal system.